openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 ## Summary

-AWS Elastic-Fabric-Adapter (EFA) is a feature within EC2 that allows for high throughput network adapters to be attached to certain instance types.
+AWS Elastic Fabric Adapter (EFA) is a feature within EC2 that allows for network adapters that provide high throughput for HPC applications communicating via MPI to be attached to certain instance types.
 With the presence of these network adapters and some additional drivers, workloads can take advantage of greatly improved network performance between nodes within the same AWS availability zone.

 ## Motivation